wso2/carbon-kernel/core/README.md

         }
         }

-4. Once the above points are addressed in your project, we need to add the Maven bundle plugin properties to generate the component-level metadata for scr annotations and bundle info.
+4. Once the above points are addressed in your project, we need to add the Maven bundle plugin properties to generate the `component-level` metadata for `scr` annotations and bundle info.
 An example of the POM file is given below.
-The packaging should be 'bundle' in the pom.xml.
+The packaging should be 'bundle' in the `pom.xml`.

         <properties>
         <bundle.activator>org.wso2.carbon.tomcat.internal.TomcatRuntimeActivator</bundle.activator>